astropy/astropy/docs/nddata/index.rst

 These changes included:

-+ `NDDataBase` now enforces no restrictions.
++ `~astropy.nddata.NDDataBase` now enforces no restrictions.
 Previous implementations forced the ``uncertainty`` to match certain requirements, these were dropped.
-+ `NDData` underwent several  bugfixes and documentation updates.
++ `~astropy.nddata.NDData` underwent several  bugfixes and documentation updates.
 But several small new functionalities are now included like creating an instance now allows for a ``copy`` parameter (default is ``False``) and is less restrictive on the ``uncertainty`` (only a Warning is issued if the uncertainty does not meet the requirements instead of an Exception).
-+ `NDSlicingMixin` is now more restrictive while slicing ``meta`` attributes like ``uncertainty``, ``wcs`` and ``mask``.
++ `~astropy.nddata.NDSlicingMixin` is now more restrictive while slicing ``meta`` attributes like ``uncertainty``, ``wcs`` and ``mask``.
 But the Mixin was refactored in a way that allows subclasses to customize slicing attributes in a different way.
 Visit :ref:`subclassing` for more information.
-+ `NDArithmeticMixin` now allows to customize what attributes are computed during arithmetic operations.
-As with ``NDSlicingMixin`` these are now arranged in a way that subclasses can easily manipulate the way one attribute is handled.
++ `~astropy.nddata.NDArithmeticMixin` now allows to customize what attributes are computed during arithmetic operations.
+As with `~astropy.nddata.NDSlicingMixin` these are now arranged in a way that subclasses can easily manipulate the way one attribute is handled.
 Visit :ref:`subclassing` for more information.
-+ `NDUncertainty` underwent a major revision and is probably not backwards compatible while ``StdDevUncertainy`` has kept most of it's API.
++ `~astropy.nddata.NDUncertainty` underwent a major revision and is probably not backwards compatible while ``~astropy.nddata.StdDevUncertainy`` has kept most of it's API.
 For more information look at REFERENCE.
-+ `StdDevUncertainty` now handles ``units`` correctly and allows to compute the propagation with correlation.
++ `~astropy.nddata.StdDevUncertainty` now handles ``units`` correctly and allows to compute the propagation with correlation.
 But only if the correlation is an input parameter.
 Evaluating the correlation itself is still not possible.